Navigating the NYC Diamond District – History, Tips and WarningsFebruary 9, 2022 – Posted in: Jewelry Blog

 - Sushi Fussion – A Fantastic Sushi and Fish Restaurant.
 (26 W 47th Street)

-- Taam Tov – An Uzbeki Restaurant known for their mouth-watering delicacies.
+- Taam Tov – An Uzbeki Restaurant known for its mouth-watering delicacies.
 (41 W 47th Street)

-As with all places where money is involved, people will try and take advantage of those that don’t know better.
+As with all places where there’s money involved, people will try and take advantage of those that don’t know better.
 The actual street of 47th Street has people who may approach you and try and get you to buy or sell jewelry.
-Ignore them.
-Any person who doesn’t have a store or a reputation that can be effectively tracked is not someone who you want to do business with.

 Jewelry Appraisers in the NYC Diamond District